meetashwin/genai/README.md

-# genai
-All Gen AI related experimental code
+# Generative AI - Experiemental

+This is the home to all experimental code I write around Generative AI.

+You are free to reuse, but I don't hold any liability for any usage of code from this repo.
+Happy coding!